vohuynhquangnguyen/vohuynhquangnguyen.github.io/_drafts/english-workshop/2023-08-21-language-in-task-1.md

 2. Do exercises in chapters that focus on describing tables, pie chars, bar charts, and line charts in the **Collins Get Ready for IELTS Writing** by Fiona Aish and Jo Tomlinson.

 ## Final Words
-In summary, there two types of language you need to master to write a good response for IELTS Task 1: language of changes and language of ratio/percentage.
+In summary, there three types of language you need to master to write a good response for IELTS Task 1: language of changes and language of ratio/percentage.
 You can use my suggestions above as a reference on how to master these language types.

 If you are passionate about English but don’t know how to learn English effectively, please refer to the collection of my posts [here](/posts/2023/07/english-workshop/).